24/7 Support

 Why Marketers Should Care About Subreddits

-Reddit boasts 52 million daily active users, many of whom actively contribute to discussions rather than simply scrolling.
+Reddit boasts over 100 million daily active users, many of whom actively contribute to discussions rather than simply scrolling.
 This engagement makes subreddits ideal for targeted marketing.

 For instance: